-For nearly three years, my partner & I have been seeking to merge our strictly monogamous relationship with what we have found most intriguing: polyamory.
+For nearly three years, my partner and I have been seeking to merge our strictly monogamous relationship with what we have found most intriguing: polyamory.

-It all started with a confession on his part, where he very carefully confided in me that he felt that his capacity to love was deeper than just me.
-I remember listening to him speak & feeling like my heart was being pulled slowly out of my chest.
+It all started with a confession on his part, where he very carefully confided in me that he felt that his capacity to love was deeper than just loving me.
+I remember listening to him speak and feeling like my heart was being pulled slowly out of my chest.

 It took several days before my heart began to soften, which was prompted by the realization that his confession, though incredibly emotionally disruptive, was merely a confession, not a request to switch over to free love right that moment.

-We had a series of conversations, most of them gut-wrenching & sob-inducing, & came to one final agreement: His fuller capacity to love was noble, but not mutual, & I simply wasn’t OK with his polyamorous tendencies being actualized.
+We had a series of conversations, most of them gut-wrenching and sob-inducing, and came to one final agreement: His limitless capacity to love was noble, but not mutual, and I simply wasn’t OK with his polyamorous tendencies being actualized.

-He understood & agreed to essentially “shut off” his desires to open.
+He understood and agreed to essentially “shut off” his desires to be open.

 And so it was.
 The topic wasn’t discussed very often after that.

-Several months later, I fell in deep love/lust with a female companion.
+Several months later, I fell in deep lust with a female companion.
 It was completely unexpected.
 It shook me to my bones.
-I felt like a hypocrite, & that, once more, my entire world was falling out of orbit.
-It was then Jonathan’s turn to be compassionate, & he gave much so much grace & patience as I worked to figure out what all of it meant.
+I felt like a hypocrite, and that, once more, my entire world was falling out of orbit.
+It was then Jonathan’s turn to be compassionate, and he gave much so much grace and patience as I worked to figure out what all of it meant.

-Even though nothing ever physically manifested with my love interest & I, the overwhelming emotions I experienced during that time were enough to change my idea of polyamory.
-Suddenly, I understood what it meant to both love & lust after multiple people at the same time.
+Even though nothing ever physically manifested with my love interest and I, the overwhelming emotions I experienced during that time were enough to change my idea of polyamory.
+Suddenly, I understood what it meant to both love and lust after multiple people at the same time.

-During this time, we sought through books, lectures, podcasts, & hypothetical conversations to make sense of the truth that was circling throughout our consciousness: That perhaps polyamory was more ingrained in us (in me!) than we thought.
+During this time, we sought through books, lectures, podcasts, and hypothetical conversations to make sense of the truth that was circling throughout our consciousness: That perhaps polyamory was more of a possibility for us (in me!) than we thought.
 Our minds spun even more so after reading the book Sex at Dawn, which pretty much proved scientifically that monogamy amongst humans wasn’t the most natural.
 We couldn’t help but think that we somehow didn’t fit into exclusive partnering very well.

 Thus began our experiment into opening up.

 I went on a few dates with women.
 He declared his attraction toward close, unsuspecting friends.
-I put up a “Married & Available” profile on OK Cupid.
-We attended Poly Meetups, unabashedly flirted with a lot of good-looking people, & had many intense discussions together as we went through every sort of What If? scenario imaginable.
+I put up a “Married and Available” profile on OK Cupid.
+We attended polyamory meetups, unabashedly flirted with a lot of good-looking people, and had many intense discussions together as we went through every sort of What If? scenario imaginable.

-We played like this for about three years, experimenting with how far we could go, opening ourselves up to people & experiences, & in some cases practically holding up a neon-green signed that screamed, “We’re open!”
+We played like this for about three years, experimenting with how far we could go, opening ourselves up to people and experiences, and in some cases practically holding up a neon-green signed that screamed, “We’re open!”

 And it never got us anywhere.

-I was having brunch with a friend a few months ago, & we got on the topic of relationships.
-I mentioned to her that my partner & I had been seeking to have a polyamorous relationship for a few years, & as I did, I was surprised at my indifference toward the admission.
+I was having brunch with a friend a few months ago, and we got on the topic of relationships.
+I mentioned to her that my partner and I had been seeking to have a polyamorous relationship for a few years, and as I did, I was surprised at my indifference toward the admission.

 “I think I’m over it,” I blurted out without thinking.